pickpj/ev-morse/README.md

 So be sure to read the code.

 # Usage
-The number following event varies, check with `sudo evtest /dev/input/event0` increasing the number gradually
+The number following event varies, check which device you would like to interface with, with `sudo evtest`
 ```
-gcc -o evmorse evmorse.c
+gcc $(pkg-config --libs --cflags libevdev) -o evmorse evmorse.c
 sudo ./evmorse $(id -u) /dev/input/event0
 ```
 The first line compiles the code, then the second line runs the program on event##, using the uid from id -u. <br>
 Try typing!
 Once you see the output you can get a better understanding of when commands execute.

 # Changing bindings
-The key codes will vary from device to device.<br>
+The key codes may vary from device to device.<br>
 &emsp; *IMPORTANT!* &emsp; Keycodes differ between X11 and /dev &ensp; (Ex.
 For me numpad minus is 82 in xev, but 74 in evtest)<br>
 Variables {nlstate; shiftstate; ctrlstate; altstate} can be used to have different behavior when modifiers are pressed or the numlock is off/on.